 If a friend knocked on your front door, how would you answer?
 "May I help you?", "I'll be with you in a minute?", "Finding everything ok?", of course not!
 Yet, the curt actions of poor clerks often give that message.
 As their excuse for not greeting a customer, some trainees tell me, "But I don't like to be bothered when I shop.
 I like to be left alone."

-If you're with a shopper and another walks in, first ask the person you're helping, "Would you mind if I greet this person, I'll be right back?"
+If you're with a shopper and another walks in, ask the person you're helping, "Would you mind if I greet this person, I'll be right back?"
 Any reasonable person will say, "Yes."
 When you meet the new customer, greet her with, "Good morning!
 Welcome to (your store name).
-While I'm with another person right now, please look around and I'll be right back."
+While I'm with another person, please look around, and I'll be right back."

-No reasonable person will be offended and you can go back to your first shopper.
-The person who entered can relax and look around and the first shopper doesn't feel you abandoned them.
+No reasonable person will be offended, and you can return to your first shopper.
+The person who entered can relax and look around, and the first shopper doesn't feel you abandoned them.

 The best salespeople make big sales by developing warm relationships that start with a friendly greeting.
-Whether they are white, black, straight, gay, single, a couple, a mom, etc. They're all purple and their money is green.
+Whether they are white, black, straight, gay, single, a couple, a mom, a dad, etc. They're all purple, and their money is green.

-If you don't use retail sales training, this first step properly - greeting shoppers like they are coming to your home, your brick and mortar employees often make their job much harder.
+If you don't use retail sales training to master this first step properly - greeting shoppers like they are coming to your home - your brick-and-mortar employees often make their job much harder.
 Learning how to greet customers in retail should be a given.